|

 third vacumatic is complete.
 It's been given away on the Fountain Pen

-Network's Pay it Forward thread,now that it is fully tested.
+Network's Pay it Forward thread, now that it is fully tested.
 Scroll down

 past the video for a few photographs from the build process.]

-I've used the parts I have left to modify a 3rd 616 Jumbo, the completed pen will be given away as a "Pay It Forward" on FPN.
+I've used the parts I have left to modify a 3rd 616 Jumbo, the completed pen will be given away as a

 At last, the filler unit